WilliamsPanLab/PsychedProps/README.md

 I'll occasionaly refer to study 1, study 2, and study 3.
 Study 1 is our MDMA sample, 2 is psilocybin, and 3 is LSD/mice.

+If you want to find the code behind specific figures, I would use cntrl-f (apple-f for some of us) for "2A", "3C", etc. within this README.md.
+It should point you to the script that actually generates the figure from the processed data.

 This is non-comprehensive, but you might find [sbatch_OpFl.sh](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/sbatch_OpFl.sh) (a parent script that sequentially launches individual processing scripts on scan sessions) useful for further orienting yourself to order-of-operations.
 If you are interested in cortical propagations broadly, you might also find [the replication guide](https://github.com/PennLINC/DevProps) from our previous [paper](https://www.sciencedirect.com/science/article/pii/S0896627323000387?via%3Dihub) useful.

 ## 1. Preprocessing